 The DRUM is named for a large sea bass found off the North Atlantic Coast.
 With its crew of 72 men, the DRUM conducted 13 war patrols, was awarded 12 campaign stars, and sank 15 Japanese ships totaling over 80,000 tons.
 Visitors can go below and inside to see the conditions that confronted our Navy’s submariners.

 Relive the glory days of the Air Force with “Calamity Jane,” a B-52 Stratofortress that served with the Strategic Air Command (SAC).
-Another cold war veteran, the A-12 “Blackbird” spyplane, is a fascinating blast from the past.
-Inspect our other aircraft from Korea, Vietnam, and Desert Storm, too.
-Be sure to visit the inspiring Vietnam and Korean War Memorials and checking out the other aircraft and military equipment in our park.
+Another Cold War veteran, the A-12 “Blackbird” spyplane, is a fascinating blast from the past.
+Inspect our other aircrafts from Korea, Vietnam, and Desert Storm, too.
+Be sure to visit the inspiring Vietnam and Korean War Memorials and check out the other aircraft and military equipment in our park.

 Take time to relax by the bay with something delicious from The Galley and then, stop by the Ship’s Store where you will find unique clothing, mementos and other military-themed items.
 There is so much to see at USS ALABAMA Battleship Memorial Park!
 Come visit and take a step back in time, reliving the many thrilling stories that played out aboard the Battleship ALABAMA and Submarine USS DRUM.